boulderbprl/BPRL_flight/README.md

 # BPRL_flight

 Standalone ChibiOS flight controller firmware for the [CubePilot CubeBlue H7](https://docs.cubepilot.org) and CubeOrange+ autopilot hardware (STM32H753 / STM32H743 at 400 MHz).
-This project is loosely based on the open source Ardupilot project.
+This project is loosely based on the open-source [Ardupilot](https://ardupilot.org/ardupilot/) project.

 ---